taimax13/github_exercises/00_command_basics.md

 cp	index.js Bootcamp/index.js
 ```

-Notice that the path to `index.js` in the pwd and the path to `index.js` in `Bootcamp` are both relative paths.
-The relative path assumes the start is the pwd and the end is the name of the folder or file, and the in between are the folder names needed to connect the start to the end.
+Notice that the path to `index.js` in the `pwd` and the path to `index.js` in `Bootcamp` are both relative paths.
+The relative path assumes the start is the `pwd` and the end is the name of the folder or file, and the in between are the folder names needed to connect the start to the end.

 Finally, two shortcuts.

 One, you can drag a folder from your computer's graphical user interface to the command line prompt.
 This results in the path to that folder.
 This is especially helpful when changing directories.
 You can type in your command line `cd`, then a space, and then drag the folder to the command line.
 Big time saver.

-Two, you can use the `Tab` key on your computer to autofill the name of a folder or file in the pwd.
+Two, you can use the `Tab` key on your computer to autofill the name of a folder or file in the `pwd`.
 The autofill only works if the command line can tell by what you've already typed which folder or file you're referring to.
-For instance, if you have in your pwd folders named `Boots` and `Bootcamp`, if you type `cd Boot` and then `Tab`, nothing will happen.
+For instance, if you have in your `pwd` folders named `Boots` and `Bootcamp`, if you type `cd Boot` and then `Tab`, nothing will happen.
 But if you type `cd Bootc` and then `Tab`, then the command line will autofill `cd Bootcamp/` for you.

 ## [Practice The Basics](#practice-the-basics)

 Here is a step-by-step way to practice the basics.
 Follow the steps below using the command line, and after you will have some basic experience to do some powerful things quickly.
 You also will have a folder for storing all your development work.
 When you're done, take a screenshot of your terminal with the commands that you entered.
 Save that screenshot in your new development folder.

 - Open the command line
-- Use **at least two** different commands to confirm your pwd is the desktop of your computer
+- Use **at least two** different commands to confirm your `pwd` is the desktop of your computer
 - Create a new directory on your Desktop and name it `Code`
-- Change your pwd to your new `Code` folder
+- Change your `pwd` to your new `Code` folder
 - Create a new folder inside `Code` and name it `Bootcamp`
 - Create another new folder inside `Code` and name it `Temporary`
-- Change your pwd to the `Temporary` folder
+- Change your `pwd` to the `Temporary` folder
 - Create a file inside `Temporary` and name it `index.js`
 - Save a copy `index.js` in the `Bootcamp` folder
-- Change your pwd from the `Temporary` folder to your `Code` folder
+- Change your `pwd` from the `Temporary` folder to your `Code` folder
 - Delete the `Temporary` folder
 - Take a screenshot of your terminal with the commands that you entered
 - Rename the screenshot to `command_basics.png` (or whatever file type you have)
 - Use the command line to move the screenshot to your `Bootcamp` folder
 - Change your `pwd` to the `Bootcamp` folder
 - List the contents of that folder to confirm your screenshot is there
-- Change the pwd from `Bootcamp` to one directory up
+- Change the `pwd` from `Bootcamp` to one directory up
-- List the contents of the new pwd
+- List the contents of the new `pwd`
 - Change your `pwd` to the `Bootcamp` folder
 - List the contents of that folder to confirm your screenshot is there
-- Change the pwd from `Bootcamp` to one directory up
+- Change the `pwd` from `Bootcamp` to one directory up
-- List the contents of the new pwd
+- List the contents of the new `pwd`
-- Change the pwd from `Code` to one directory up
+- Change the `pwd` from `Code` to one directory up
-- List the contents of the new pwd
+- List the contents of the new `pwd`

 ## [Using Commands For `git` And GitHub](#using-commands-for-git-and-github)